Bohr radius: History

 In the Bohr model for atomic structure, put forward by Niels Bohr in 1913, electrons orbit a central nucleus under electrostatic attraction.
-The original derivation posited that electrons have orbital angular momentum in integer multiples of the reduced Planck constant, which successfully matched the observation of discrete energy levels in emission spectra, along with predicting a fixed radius for each of these levels.
+The original derivation posited that an electron is constrained to have orbital angular momentum that is an integer multiple of the reduced Planck constant, which successfully matched the observation of discrete energy levels in emission spectra, as well as predicting a fixed radius for each of these levels.
 In the simplest atom, hydrogen, a single electron orbits the nucleus, and its smallest possible orbit, with the lowest energy, has an orbital radius almost equal to the Bohr radius.
 (It is not exactly the Bohr radius due to the reduced mass effect.
 They differ by about 0.05%.)

-The Bohr model of the atom was superseded by an electron probability cloud obeying the Schrödinger equation as published in 1926.
+The Bohr model of the atom was superseded by an electron wave function adhering to the Schrödinger equation as published in 1926.
 This is further complicated by spin and quantum vacuum effects to produce fine structure and hyperfine structure.
 Nevertheless, the Bohr radius formula remains central in atomic physics calculations, due to its simple relationship with fundamental constants (this is why it is defined using the true electron mass rather than the reduced mass, as mentioned above).
-As such, it became the unit of length in atomic units.
+As such, it became the unit of length in the system of atomic units.